 Scott R. Weaver - (Carney Badley Spellman):

-SCOTT R. WEAVER, a shareholder of Carney Badley Spellman, PS, practices in the areas of commercial litigation, general civil litigation, real estate, and business.
+SCOTT R. WEAVER, a principal of Carney Badley Spellman, practices in the areas of commercial litigation, general civil litigation, real estate, and business.
 His litigation focus includes landlord-tenant disputes, real estate disputes, construction disputes, employment disputes, bankruptcy disputes, general business disputes, and collections.
 Mr. Weaver represents property owners, contractors, property managers, and small and large businesses.
 He frequently lectures and teaches other attorneys, property owners, and property managers on the subjects of commercial landlord-tenant litigation, bankruptcy, landlord-tenant law, and collecting from defaulting commercial tenants.
 Mr. Weaver was named as one of the top up-and-coming attorneys in Washington State by Washington Rising Star magazine.
-He is a member of the Washington State and the King County Bar Associations and the State Bar of California.
+He is a member of the Washington State Bar Association, the King County Bar Association, and the State Bar of California.
 Mr. Weaver received his B.B.A., summa cum laude, from the University of San Diego and his J.D. from UCLA School of Law.

 Scott E Feir - (Montgomery Purdue Blankinship & Austin PLLC):